darronese/darronese/README.md

 👋Hello, I'm Darron👋

 I'm an aspiring software engineer studying Computer Science at Washington State University.
 I have a passion for coding and love to create and play music, with the electric guitar being my main instrument.
-I aspire to one day land a job at a top tech company!

 🎸About Me🎸

-- Coding Enthusiast
-  - Proficient in multiple programming languages, including C/C++, JavaScript, Swift, Python, and more.
+- Aspiring Software Engineer
 - Self Proclaimed Professional Musician
-  - Addiction to buying instruments
 - Lifelong Learner

 🛠️Skills🛠️

 Languages: C/C++, JavaScript, Swift, Python, and more.

-Tools: GitHub Desktop, Kitty terminal, Neovim Warrior

-Platforms: Arch Linux, macOS, Windows 11
+Platforms: Arch Linux, macOS

 🌎Connect with Me🌎